12 Tricks To Make A Small Bedroom Look & Feel Larger

 1. Minimal Furniture

 This might sound obvious but the less furniture you have in your room the better.
-Your bedroom can turn in to a room of multiple purposes.
+Your bedroom can turn into a room for multiple purposes.
 Find another place for your home office.
-No chair needed if there isn’t the space.
+This isn’t always possible but if you can do so.
+No chair is needed if there isn’t space.
 Stick to what a bedroom is meant for.
-Sleep!
+Sleep.

 Get a good size bed that doesn’t take up the whole of the room.
 If the bedroom is that small you might have to decide between one other piece of furniture.
 Decide if you need both a dresser and wardrobe.
 You might only have space for one nightstand.
 That’s ok!